You need to remove those pesky cobwebs occasionally to keep your WordPress running at full steam without disruptions.

 So you do not need additional plugins, you can use one plugin instead of many.

 Figure out which database optimization plugin works best for you.
-And then if one of the functions you need for WordPress Spring Cleaning aren’t there, look up the plugins mentioned previously in the post for specific functions.
+And then if one of the functions you need for WordPress Spring Cleaning isn’t there, look up the plugins mentioned previously in the post for specific functions.

 Tell me how your WP spring clean went!
 Cheers 🙂